Rosa Flesch: Beatification

-The beatification process commenced in Trier on 18 March 1957 – under Pope Pius XII – and witnessed an intensive diocesan process tasked with compiling information regarding her life and her work as a professed religious.
-The commencement of this process also accorded her the title of Servant of God which marked the first stage of the process.
-The investigation concluded in 1972.
+The beatification process commenced in Trier on 18 March 1957 – under Pope Pius XII.
+The investigation concluded in 1972, giving her title of Servant of God.

-The decree on her writings was approved on 21 November 1980 and was placed under the care of theologians so that the latter could investigate her written works to ensure that each of them adhered to Church doctrine and did not contradict or oppose it.
 Following this the diocesan process received ratification from the Congregation for the Causes of Saints in 1999; this meant that Roman officials could begin their own investigations.
-It also allowed for those overseeing the process to compile and submit the Positio to Rome not long after – still in 1999 – to further the cause.

-The Rome-based theologians approved the cause on 19 April 2005 while the C.C.S. followed this and also approved it on 6 December 2005.
-This allowed for Pope Benedict XVI to proclaim Flesch to be Venerable on 28 April 2006 upon recognizing her life heroic virtue.

-The miracle needed for her beatification was investigated from 1998 until 1999 in Trier and involved the healing of Monica Schneider in the evenings of 5 and 6 September 1986.
-The C.C.S. approved the process of completing its work in 2001 and took possession of the boxes of documents for their own evaluation.
+It also allowed for those overseeing the process to compile and submit the positio to Rome not long after – still in 1999 – to further the cause.
+The Rome-based theologians approved the cause on 19 April 2005 while the Congregation followed this and also approved it on 6 December 2005.
+This allowed for Pope Benedict XVI to proclaim Flesch to be venerable on 28 April 2006 upon recognizing her life of heroic virtue.
+The miracle needed for Flesch's beatification was investigated from 1998 until 1999 in Trier and involved the healing of Monica Schneider in the evenings of 5 and 6 September 1986.
+The Congregation approved the process of completing its work in 2001 and took possession of the boxes of documents for their own evaluation.
 It did not receive the approval of the pontiff until 2007.
 Cardinal Joachim Meisner presided over the beatification on 4 May 2008 on the behalf of Benedict XVI.

-The current postulator assigned to the cause is the Franciscan Giovangiuseppe Califano.
+The postulator assigned to the cause is the Giovangiuseppe Califano OFM.